 Forget about vendor lock-in woes

 This is a big reason why businesses are swaying towards open-source VoIP solutions.
 The platform ensures that enterprises are not dependent on any vendor to meet their VoIP telephony needs.
-What’s more, if an organization wants to deploy a VoIP phone system, all they need to do is hire a developer with expertise in the open-source software and then just sit back and relax as their job gets done in quick time.
+What’s more, if an organization wants to deploy a VoIP phone system, all they need to do is hire a developer with expertise in open-source software and then just sit back and relax as their job gets done in quick time.

 Easy availability of support